XCD - East Caribbean Dollar

 The East Caribbean Dollar is the currency of East Caribbean.
 Our currency rankings show that the most popular East Caribbean Dollar exchange rate is the XCD to USD rate.
-The currency code for Dollars is XCD, and the currency symbol is $.
+The currency code for East Caribbean Dollar is XCD, and the currency symbol is $.
 Below, you'll find East Caribbean Dollar rates and a currency converter.

 |Name